1. What makes the RHFAC program unique?

 7. How much does it cost to get rated?

-The cost of an RHFAC rating consists of the application fee and your RHFAC Professional’s rating fee.
-The application fee depends on the size of your site, outlined below:
+The cost of an RHFAC rating consists of the registration fee and your RHFAC Professional's rating fee.

 Your RHFAC Professional’s Rating Fee will vary according to the size and complexity of your site.
 It will include the onsite rating as well as the final report and submission to the RHFAC Registry for adjudication, which typically takes between 6 and 22 hours.
 Please speak to your RHFAC Professional directly for rates and an estimate of the number of hours required to rate your site.